 - The “Plan” phase includes setting shared objectives and ambitions, agreement on the system’s current state (problem identification and system analysis), and the first ideas on design or concepts to be implemented.
 It includes preparing the experiment plan and designing appropriate operational processes, regulatory exemptions, and measurement systems.
 This stage should involve all stakeholders, including a study of the expected effects of the measures and broad acceptance of these consequences.

 - The “Check” stage involves the processing of the results.
-This involves the pre-processing and visualizing measurement results, an impact assessment to understand causal relationships between impacts and an evaluation to gain shared awareness and acceptance of the results.
+This involves the pre-processing and visualizing measurement results, an impact assessment to understand causal relationships between impacts, and an evaluation to gain shared awareness and acceptance of the results.

 - The “Act” stage (the Adjust stage) involves adapting actions by learning from the previous stage.
 In a living lab, this includes deciding whether or not to mainstream the experiment to become a permanent part of stakeholders’ processes and enter into a new, modified experiment cycle.
 It will be apparent that a decision cannot be taken if the parties have not prepared to consider mainstreaming the experiment.

 These processes will affect the information systems (models and data) used for decision support.
 These systems can support all stages of the process.
-The planning process requires tools to generate designs, identify stakeholders’ preferences and perform ex-ante evaluations of the innovative concepts and the experimental environment.
+The planning process requires tools to generate designs, identify stakeholders’ preferences, and perform ex-ante evaluations of the innovative concepts and the experimental environment.
 The execution stage requires tools to monitor impacts and communicate these to stakeholders.
 The evaluation stage requires tools to evaluate ex-post the effects of changes, filtering out disturbing influences.
 The “act” stage involves, in essence, the same tools as in the first stage but requires the capability to recalibrate assumptions based on the effects measured.

-Traditionally private companies, local governments, or a public-private partnership initiates a demonstration, followed by analyses of the results and impact on the stakeholders.
+Traditionally, private companies, local governments, or a public-private partnership initiates a demonstration, followed by analyses of the results and impact on the stakeholders.
 The living lab approach ensures that the stakeholders are involved much earlier in the planning and implementation processes.
 The proposed implementation is revised and continuously improved to meet stakeholder needs and obtain maximum impact during the project.
 The living lab characteristics and purposes correspond to the high level (participation) SSA Maturity objectives and requirements.

 Shared ambitions and objectives

 One of the main differences between the living lab approach and the traditional approach is that the living lab approach needs to start from a shared ambition.
-In contrast, the actual activities necessary to achieve this ambition could sometimes be unclear.
+In contrast, the activities necessary to achieve this ambition could sometimes be unclear.
 The living lab approach ensures that all main stakeholder groups, and especially users, are regularly involved throughout all the phases of the trial process (planning, implementation, evaluation, feedback) and that the proposed measure or technological solution is revised and continuously improved to meet stakeholder needs and obtain maximum impact during the project.

 The activities undertaken in a living lab contribute to achieving the ambition.
 Still, new, adjusted, or other activities might become necessary in time, whereas the results show that this is needed to complete the ambition eventually.
 This implies there is no full planning of all activities in a living lab in advance and maybe not even a full budget.
-But the stakeholders commit to finding activities and funding in this process to meet the objectives.
-This is opposite to the traditional way of working, where many demonstrations and field tests are fully planned and funded in advance and for a (short) limited period, including the evaluation, and as a result, do not make adjustments possible and often terminate after the planned period.
+However the stakeholders commit to finding activities and funding in this process to meet the objectives.
+This is opposite to the traditional way of working, where many demonstrations and field tests are thoroughly planned and funded in advance and for a (short) limited period, including the evaluation, and as a result, do not make adjustments possible and often terminate after the planned period.

 The CIVITAS WIKI identifies three solutions to change an urban freight transport system or its specific part.
 These directions are: